 As a newbie prepper, you might be tempted to range far and wide in search of that special something to make your stockpile stand out, but don't forget to look close to home, too!
 What else is sitting in your pantry right now that you could use more of?

 - For more on emergency foods and emergency preparation, please visit here.

-Discuss "Emergency Food" in The Dollar Stretcher Community
+Discuss "Emergency Foods" in The Dollar Stretcher Community

 Also in Food & Groceries